You are a new blogger starting a blog. Yay!

 There’s nothing more deflating than seeing that domain name brandished blazingly across someone else’s blog.

 But it doesn’t have to be that way.

-The truth is that there are ways we can come up with that we probably wouldn’t have thought of on our own.
+The truth is that there are ways to come up with good blog names that we probably wouldn’t have thought of on our own.

-Things to Consider When Planning Your Blog Name
+Things to Consider When Creating an Original WordPress Blog Name

 Before you dive head-first into the world of wordsmithing, it’s worth taking a moment to think about just what your blog name is going to represent.